Crompulence/cpl-library/test/gtests/README.md

  - Check getters for field properties

 ### Test for CPL::forces

+The force class is designed to provide the force for a given particle, first by collecting the current state in a molecular system in `pre_force`, before combining this with information obtained from the coupled exchange in `get_force`.

  - Test constructors for base class
  - Check getting and setting internal field (whihc is recv from coupling)
  - Get cell method to bin molecules